The Mortal Instruments: Film

-In 2010, Screen Gems announced that they would produce a film adaptation of City of Bones, the first book in The Mortal Instruments series, with hopes of starting a successful film franchise.
+In 2010, Screen Gems announced that it would produce a film adaptation of City of Bones, the first book in The Mortal Instruments series, with hopes of starting a film franchise.
 The film premiered on August 12, 2013, at the Cinerama Dome in Hollywood.
-Production on a film adaptation of the second book, City of Ashes, was due to start in September 2013, but was delayed to 2014, and eventually cancelled, after the first film failed to recoup its budget.
+Production of a film adaptation of the second book, City of Ashes, was due to start in September 2013, but was delayed to 2014, and eventually cancelled, after the first film failed to recoup its budget.

 Television

-Constantin Film announced on October 12, 2014 that The Mortal Instruments would be reintroduced as a television series.
-The show ran for three seasons, with a total of 55 episodes, beginning on January 12, 2016 and ending on May 6, 2019.
+Constantin Film announced on October 12, 2014, that The Mortal Instruments would be reintroduced as a television series.
+The show ran for three seasons, with a total of 55 episodes, beginning on January 12, 2016, and ending on May 6, 2019.

 A graphic novel based on the first book was released to coincide with the series premiere.

 On October 12, 2014, at Mipcom, Constantin confirmed that The Mortal Instruments would return as a television series with Ed Decter as showrunner.
 Constantin Film and TV head Martin Moszkowicz told The Hollywood Reporter that, "It actually makes sense to do [the novels] as a TV series.
 There was so much from the book that we had to leave out of the Mortal Instruments film.
 In the series we'll be able to go deeper and explore this world in greater detail and depth."
 The producers hoped to adapt the entire book series.
 In February 2015, book series author Cassandra Clare announced via Twitter that the television series would be called Shadowhunters rather than The Mortal Instruments.
 In March 2015, ABC Family picked up Shadowhunters straight-to-series.
 The series was renewed for a second season in March 2016, consisting of 20 episodes, which premiered on January 2, 2017.
 In April 2017, it was announced that the series was renewed for a third season of 20 episodes.
 The first half of ten episodes premiered on March 20, 2018, while the second aired in mid-2018.
 The two-part series finale aired on May 6, 2019.